yashar-shahsavand-ai/ai-agent-automation/README.md

 ## Notes

-This is a clean-room demonstration showing how small organizations can deploy AI agents to automate repetitive operational workflows without relying on external cloud AI services.
+This is a clean-room demonstration showing small organizations can deploy AI agents to automate repetitive operational workflows without relying on external cloud AI services.